-Greenland images in bronze
+Greenland pictures in bronze

-Thue and Ole Christiansen's father, Hans Christiansen, stands in front of the Greenland monument, for which he was the model.
+Thue and Ole Christiansen's father, Hans Christiansen, stands in front of the Greenland Monument, for which he was the model.

 Published